zakariabinsaifullah/admin-menu-optimizer/readme.txt

 1. Upload the plugin files to `/wp-content/plugins/admin-menu-optimizer` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Upload SVG files through the media library as you would with regular images

 == Changelog ==